Thank you for entrusting us with the care of your pet.

 Fees and Estimates

-Estimates: we know cost is very important to many clients, and we endeavour to be as transparent as possible, and provide an estimate for any inpatient care or high-cost outpatient care.
+Estimates: while the care of your pet is the most important thing, we know cost is very important to many clients, and we endeavour to be as transparent as possible.
+We are able to provide an estimate for any inpatient care or high-cost outpatient care.
 We endeavour to keep you updated should costs alter significantly from the initial estimate provided.

 In a very few special circumstances, charities may contribute to costs of treatment.
 Charities rarely agree to pay for treatment already given, so it is important to organise this before treatment is started.